-High school diploma, a recognized equivalency diploma or passing an ability-to-benefit (ATB) test, qualification questionnaire and personal interview with Admissions.
+High school diploma, a recognized equivalency diploma, qualification questionnaire and personal interview with Admissions.

 Medical Assistants help physicians examine and treat patients and perform routine tasks to keep offices running smoothly.
 The duties of medical assistants vary from office to office, depending on size and location of the practice, as well as the physician's specialty.
 Medical Assistants have become an important part of the healthcare team and their responsibilities continue to expand as the industry focuses on out-patient treatment.
 College-issued Phlebotomy certification will also be received.